 1.5.
 Test Webinar: The contractor will be contacted to set up a time, which reflects the same time and the same location of the webinar, a week before the actual date.
 At this point, the presentation should be completely finished.

 1.6.
-Comprehensive Quiz: The vet-webinar customers obtain a certificate of attendance, and therefore, need to complete a multiple choice test with 10 questions.
-We ask the contractor to create these 10 multiple choice questions, with 3-5 answer options per question and only one correct answer, and to send this to us via e-mail (email@example.com).
-We need these questions at least 10 days before the date of the webinar.
+Comprehensive Quiz: The vet-webinar customers obtain a certificate of attendance, and therefore, need to complete a multiple choice test with 10 (vet-webinar) or 3 (pet-webinar) questions.
+We ask the contractor to create these multiple choice questions, with 3-5 answer options per question and only one correct answer, and to send this to us via e-mail (firstname.lastname@example.org).
+We need these questions at least 28 days before the date of the webinar.

 1.7.
-Accreditation: If the webinar needs to be accredited by the Bundestierärtzekammer Deutschland (BTK) or Akademie für tierärztliche Fortbildung (ATF), then the presentation, bibliography, and the 10 multiple choice questions for the comprehensive quiz need to be sent to firstname.lastname@example.org 8 weeks before the presentation.
-If the presentation will be accredited through the Österreich Tierärtzekammer orthe Gesellschaft der Schweizer Tierärztinnen und Tierärzte (GST), then the presentation and 10 mutliple choice questions for the comprehensive quiz need to be sent to email@example.com 14 days prior to the webinar.
+Accreditation: If the webinar needs to be accredited by the Bundestierärtzekammer Deutschland (BTK) or Akademie für tierärztliche Fortbildung (ATF), then the presentation, bibliography, and the 10 multiple choice questions for the comprehensive quiz need to be sent to email@example.com 28 days before the presentation.
+If the presentation will be accredited through the Österreich Tierärtzekammer or the Gesellschaft der Schweizer Tierärztinnen und Tierärzte (GST), then the presentation and 10 mutliple choice questions for the comprehensive quiz need to be sent to firstname.lastname@example.org 14 days prior to the webinar.

 1.8.
 The consultant/contractor has to be mindful of this checklist

-It is the consultant/contractor’s responsibility to properly pay any taxes on the compensation.
-The consultant/contractor is also responsible for allocating funds for the proper social security contributions
+2.4 It is the consultant/contractor’s responsibility to properly pay any taxes on the compensation.
+The consultant/contractor is also responsible for allocating funds for the proper social security contributions.

 3. Consultant status